Fuerte Island

 Fuerte Island (Isla Fuerte) is a small coral island in the Caribbean Sea off the northern coast of Colombia, Córdoba department, located south of the Gulf of Morrosquillo.
 It is located at a distance of 11 km from mainland Colombia.
 It is part of the chain of islands formed by the Rosario Islands, the Archipelago of San Bernardo and Tortuguilla Island.

 Geography and climate

-Fuerte Island is approximately 1 mile in diameter and 1.5 miles from north to south.
+Fuerte Island is approximately 1.45 km in diameter and 2.45 km from north to south.
 The island has an area of 3.25 km^{2} and an elevation of 12m.
 The island is encircled by reefs and some scattered rocks.
 Some of the rocks are visible above the water line.

 Fuerte Island is described as being part of tropical dry broadleaf forest.

 Demographics

 As of 2020, there were approximately 2,000 people permanently living on Fuerte Island including 570 families.

 In 1995, there were 1,086 people permanently living on the island.